Legal Professions

 Additional information

-The key message for students is to keep on top of changes within the legal professions, using resources like the ones on these pages.
+The key message for students is to keep on top of changes within the legal profession, using resources like the ones on these pages.

-Chambers Student gives a comprehensive overview of these and other trends impacting on the law profession.
+Chambers Student gives a comprehensive overview of these and other trends impacting the law profession.

 Prospects has an overview of the Law sector as a starting point.